JoeSuber/OpenCV-Max-Build-Package-/README.md

 IPP is not on here due to lack of package-managed install and new Open CL stuff may be as good... still need to test that idea.

+todo: describe the pros & cons of cmake-gui options

+todo: test with openNI - I don't have a device

 CUDA-5.5 was just added to the regular synaptic stuff

-only tested on Ubuntu 13.10, CUDA, TBB Ocl etc
+only tested on Ubuntu 13.10, CUDA 5.5, with most everything turned on

+--- Here Goes ----

 sudo apt-get -y install autoconf2.13 autoconf-archive gnu-standards